0xC9C3/coder_hetzner_template/README.md

 - install yarn
 - install chezmoi

-This could also be automated but since it happens rarely I didn't bother.

 ## If you want to use this template

 I recommend to fork it and apply your own changes.